aamik/aamik/README.md

 ## 🌲 Personal Interests

-In my off time, I find balance in the tranquility of the outdoors, the thrill of cycling, music in all its forms, and the discipline of regular gym workouts.
+In my off time, I find balance in the tranquility of the outdoors, the thrill of cycling, music in all its forms, and the discipline of regular gym.

 ## 📫 Get in Touch